-- 1. Fill the coolant tank to the level shown, with Thermal Dynamics coolant.
+1. Remove the cap from the coolant tank.
+Fill the coolant tank to the level shown, with Thermal Dynamics coolant.
 The coolant level is visible through the translucent coolant tank.
-The amount of coolant required varies with torch leads length. - 2.
-Replace the cap on the tank.
+The amount of coolant required varies with torch leads length.

+Coolant Capabilities

-Coolant Capabilities Cat.
-Number and Mixture Mixture Protects To Protects To 7-3580 'Extra-CoolTM' 25 / 75 10° F / -12° 10° F / -12° C 7-3581 'Ultra-CoolTM' 50 27°F / -33°C 7-3582 'Extreme CoolTM' Concentrate -65° F / -51° C For mixing with D-I CoolTM 7-3583
+Cat.
+Number and Mixture Mixture Protects To

+7-3580 'Extra-CoolTM' 25 / 75 10° F / -12° C

+7-3581 'Ultra-CoolTM' 50 / 50 -27°F / -33°C

+7-3582 'Extreme CoolTM' Concentrate -76° F / -60° C

+For mixing with D-I CoolTM 7-3583

-3. After the complete system has been installed, check that the coolant has been pumped through the system as follows (see NOTE):
+2. After the complete system has been installed, check that the coolant has been pumped through the system as follows (see NOTE):

-The system will most likely require more coolant after turning the system ON for the first time.
+Depending on the length of the torch leads, the system may require more coolant after turning the system ON for the first time.

 - a.
-Place the ON/OFF Switch to ON.
-The power supply will start to circulate coolant throughout the system. - b.
+Place the ON/OFF Switch to ON. - b.
 After about 4 minutes the system may shut down if the leads are not full of coolant. - c.
 Place the ON/OFF switch to OFF.
-Refill Coolant Tank as needed. - d.
-After 10 seconds place the ON/OFF switch to ON again. - e.
+Add more coolant if needed - d.
+After 10 seconds place the ON/OFF switch to ON again.

+- e.
 Repeat steps 'b' through 'd' until the system no longer shuts down.
-Depending on the length of the torch leads this sequence may need to be done three to five times. - f.
-After the system stays operational allow the pump to operate for ten minutes to properly purge any air from the coolant lines before using the system. - 4.
-Re-fill the reservoir and re-install the filler cap.
+Depending on the length of the torch leads this sequence may need to be repeated. - f.
+After the system stays operational allow the pump to operate for ten minutes to properly purge any air from the coolant lines before using the system. - 3.
+Refill the reservoir and reinstall the filler cap. - 4.
+Purge coolant from the torch before firing the torch.
+Ensure there are no leaks before use.
+If leaks are evident, consult the coolant leak troubleshooting guide in the maintenance section of this manual.